-You had percutaneous (through the skin) urinary procedures to help drain urine from your bladder and get rid of kidney stones.
+You had percutaneous (through the skin) urinary procedures to help drain urine from your kidney and get rid of kidney stones.

-If you had percutaneous nephrostomy, the doctor inserted a small, flexible catheter (tube) through your skin into your kidney to drain your urine.
+If you had a percutaneous nephrostomy, the health care provider inserted a small, flexible catheter (tube) through your skin into your kidney to drain your urine.

-If you also had percutaneous nephrostolithotomy (or nephrolithotomy), the doctor passed a special medical instrument through your skin into your kidney.
-This was done to get rid of the kidney stones.
+If you also had percutaneous nephrostolithotomy (or nephrolithotomy), the health care provider passed a small medical instrument through your skin into your kidney.
+This was done to break up or remove kidney stones.

 You may have some pain for the first week after the catheter is inserted.
-Tylenol, aspirin, or ibuprofen (Advil) may help with the pain.
-But your doctor may ask you NOT to take aspirin or ibuprofen because they increase your risk of bleeding.
+Over-the-counter pain medicine such as Tylenol may help with the pain.
+Other pain medicines, such as aspirin or ibuprofen (Advil) can also help, but your health care provider may not recommend that you take these medicines because they can increase your risk of bleeding.

 You may have some clear-to-light yellow drainage around the catheter insertion site for the first 1 to 3 days.
 This is normal.

 A tube that comes from your kidney will pass through the skin on your back.
 This helps the urine flow from your kidney into a bag that is attached to your leg.
 You may see some blood in the bag at first.
 This is normal and should clear over time.

 Proper care of your nephrostomy catheter is important so you do not get an infection.

 - During the day, you may use a small urinary bag that attaches to your leg.